-New England winters can be particularly brutal, especially when you have two cars and only one garage (as my house does.)
-It inevitably means that on any given day either my wife or I am shuttling our toddler to daycare in a frigid car.
-Granted, our daughter was born here and already flashes signs of being a hardy Yankee unfazed by dipping temperatures (unless it’s bathwater, that is).
-But as new parents in a cold-weather climate, we learned early: Never put a baby or child in a car seat while they’re wearing a thick winter coat.
-The extra padding creates enough space between the child and the harness ⏤ even though you can’t really tell when you tighten it ⏤ to effectively render the car seat useless.
-Kids can come flying out in an accident, and it’s horribly unsafe.
+New England winters can be brutal.
+And when, like my family does, you have two cars and a one-car garage, it’s often that either my wife or myself ends up shuttling our toddler to daycare in a frigid car.
+Granted, our daughter was born here and has already shown flashes of Yankee hardiness, but we don’t want her to spend the whole season frozen.
+And as new parents in a cold-weather climate, we quickly learned never to put a kid wearing a thick winter coat in a car seat.
+The extra padding creates enough space between the child and the harness ⏤ even though you can’t really tell when you tighten it ⏤ to effectively render the car seat useless and your kid unsafe in an accident.